CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 External data sources are described according to BC-05.

 About the Criterion

 To protect the credibility of data adequately, data should be stored in encrypted form whenever possible.

 For additional information about compliance checks see C5-COM-01 (Identification of applicable legal, regulatory, self-imposed or contractual requirements).

-# 6.7 Explainability Objective
+# Explainability

 1. Decisions of the AI service are made explainable, if necessary.

 2. Appropriate techniques are used to provide explainability for decisions made by the AI service, if necessary.

-## EX-01 Assessment Of The Required Degree Of Explainability Criterion
+## EX-01 Assessment Of The Required Degree Of Explainability

 Based on the criticality of the AI service, an assessment for the need for explainability is carried out by persons with relevant domain knowledge, taking into account:
 - Purpose;